codeadamca/activities/blind.markdown

     | Blue Instructions | Bags 7-9 | [Download Instruction](https://www.lego.com/cdn/product-assets/product.bi.core.pdf/6414842.pdf) |
     | Yellow Instructions | Bags 10-12 | [Download Instruction](https://www.lego.com/cdn/product-assets/product.bi.core.pdf/6414845.pdf) |

-5. Callers can describe the instructions, point, use hand gestuers, and see the bricks the builder is building.
+5. Callers can describe the instructions, point, use hand gestures, and see the bricks the builder is building.
 Everything but touch the bricks.
 Builders can build, ask questions, and show the caller the build.
 Everything but see the instructions.

     > **Note**
     > For an exciting last round, you can place a barrier between the builder and caller.
 This way the caller cannot see the bricks and progress the builder is making.
 There is a large pad of paper in the closet (CTI304, must be opened from the hallway) that can be folded into barriers.